-We knew it would take multiple engagements to move a potential customer through the enrollment process.
-So, we developed a full-funnel campaign for each audience segment, a stepping-stone-like flow with multiple touchpoints that drew them down the funnel — all the way from brand awareness to the application, medical exam (if necessary) and, finally, successfully securing a life insurance policy.
+We knew it would take multiple engagements to move a potential customer up the hill of deciding to apply and then successfully completing the enrollment process.
+So, we developed an end-to-end campaign for each audience segment with elements for each of the major points of their buyer journey: a stepping-stone-like flow all the way from brand awareness to the application, medical exam (if necessary) and, finally, successfully securing a life insurance policy.

-Creating a funnelized campaign across multiple mediums, devices, and channels meant that we could meet people where they were in the most relevant and timely way.
+Creating a demand generation and nurturing approach across multiple mediums, devices, and channels meant that we could meet people where they were in the most relevant and timely way.

 Site visitors and all audience segments (except the lookalike audience and those who had already begun an application) were served :15 and :30 spots on CTV across channels like Pluto, Tubi, Sling, fuboTV, and DirecTV Stream.
 Once they’d watched the video, they would be retargeted with banners encouraging them to use the simple calculator to estimate their policy rate.
-If the person requested a quick quote or created an account, they’d be moved down to mid-funnel retargeting.
+If the person requested a quick quote or created an account, they’d be l retargeted to complete the process.
 If not, they’d go back into the CTV targeting pool.

 Now that they’d gotten a quick quote, we served them with Apply retargeting banners that encouraged them to complete the easy application process.
 If no application was submitted, they’d revert back to the site visitors segment, but if they began the application or submitted their application, then they progressed to the nurturing stage.

-For each call-to-action, we developed retargeting banners and a core landing page to either wrap up application submission or schedule a quick and easy medical exam to complete the eligibility process.
+For each call-to-action, we developed retargeting banners and a core landing page to either wrap up application submission or schedule an easy at-home medical exam to complete the eligibility process.

-Funnelizing the campaign and optimizing spend allocation to only the best-performing audiences and creative meant we were able to keep the average cost per acquisition well below target CPAs for the duration of the campaign, driving a considerable return for Haven Life.
+Bifurcating the campaign and optimizing spend allocation to only the best-performing audiences and creative meant we were able to keep the average cost per acquisition well below target CPAs for its duration, driving a considerable return for Haven Life.

-Landing pages played a huge part in our lower-funnel nurturing campaigns, and were continuously tested for copy, layout, and design optimizations to increase conversion rates.
+Landing pages played a huge part in nurturing campaigns, and were continuously tested for copy, layout, and design optimizations to increase conversion rates.

 We developed several different creative concepts for each call-to-action based on the target audience personas, and ran A/B tests to confirm which iteration was the most effective and which should be sunset.
 We also used heatmaps and session recordings to monitor on-page activity, and moved, added, or eliminated elements based on user behavior.